 I’m typing this from bed at my cousin’s in London the next day.
 I’m staying here all day, in my pyjamas.
 That’s my reward.
 We got ‘home’ at 11am Thurs, instead of 5pm Weds.
 We went via Paris (which did give us the chance to eat more pain au chocolat and croissants).

-Here is me expressing myself on arrival at the doorstep, in the cold drizzle:
+Here’s me expressing my relief on my cousin’s doorstep, in the cool drizzle:

 Here is a selection of the tickets we used to finally get here: